1 / 5

 Cruises to the Hole in the Rock with Fullers GreatSights Bay of Islands start from just $89 Adult and $44.50 Child.
 Reservations can be made at dolphincruises.co.nz, at their local booking offices in Paihia and Russell or with your local accommodation provider.

-Cruise the Bay of Islands in search of Dolphin on board our purpose built catamaran to the 'Hole in the Rock'.
-Includes an island stopover.
+Cruise through the Bay of Islands in on board our purpose built catamaran to the 'Hole in the Rock'.
+Look out for Dolphins and other marine lihe on the afternoon cruise